only for portuguese

 LANDOWNERS

-Restore resilient forest ecosystems and monitor them accurately while generating long-term revenue.
+Restore resilient forest ecosystems and monitor them accurately, while enabling long-term value generation.

 or Work with landowners?